murugesh98/Detecting-Malaria-using-CNN/README.md

 # Detecting Malaria using CNN

-A convolutional neural network to classify blood cells between malaria indected and non-infected cases.
+A convolutional neural network to classify blood cells between malaria infected and non-infected cases.

 ## ABOUT ME:
 Hi.
 I am Murugesh MANTHIRAMOORTHI, a self-taught data-scientist.